 The Greater Hudson Valley Health System collaborates with organizations, schools, public agencies and businesses to educate the public, shift policy, and create a culture of health for the communities we serve.
 It is our goal to engage and influence other sectors while providing leadership for dynamic, large scale change.
 By committing to community health work, the Greater Hudson Valley Health System will be a key driver to improving health and reducing chronic disease in our communities.

 Led by our Community Health Director, Amanda Langseder, our community health program partners with numerous local agencies to positively affect the health and well-being of our community as a whole.
 The Greater Hudson Valley Health System, comprised of Catskill Regional Medical Center and Orange Regional Medical Center, has made community health initiatives a priority to specifically improve the health equity of Orange and Sullivan counties, acknowledging that there are multiple health determinants other than medical care, including social factors such as education, poverty, inequality, and the environment.
-In 2016 A University of Wisconsin Public Health Institute report published that only 10% of health can be attributed to clinical care, 40% has been attributed to social and economic factors, 30% to health behaviors, and 10% to environmental factors.
+In 2016 A University of Wisconsin Public Health Institute report published that:

 - Prevent Chronic Disease & Reduce Obesity